 The hybrid open data center was a result of teamwork

 Granlund was involved in the project from the beginning, both in the design and in the commissioning of the data center.
 The design included all technical systems from HVAC, electrical and building automation design to security systems and information networks.
+The design was executed together with Royal Haskoning DHV which is Dutch Engineering company.

 “The commissioning phase of the project was every engineer's daydream.
 We got the opportunity to do the commissioning of a large-scale facility and build something that had not been done before.
 The data center uses the latest technologies, and, in addition, the part of coordinating all the aspects from different participants was really challenging and interesting for our commission team”, Jari Innanen describes.